hajerhassine/AgenceVoyageMicro/README.md

 The frameworks are Spring Boot for the Backend and Angular as the Frontend.

-6 services are implemented: User(NodeJs), Reservation, Hotel, Guest House, and Transport.
+6 services are implemented: User(NodeJs), Reservation, Hotel,Offer, Guest House, and Transport.

 The servers are: Eureka, API Gateway and Config.